 Common reasons why your pavers aren’t level

-If you’re struggling to make your pavers level, here are a few reasons your surface may be uneven.
+If you’re struggling with making your pavers level, here are a few reasons your surface may be uneven.

 - The area wasn’t level in the first place – simply excavating the ground won’t ensure it is level.
 Checking the ground with a spirit level or string line will help ensure the area is level and ready for your foundation.